This is the home page for the Principles of cellular metabolism PhD course at KI September 2021.

 Problem collections are being updated, and will be handed out at each seminar.
 I will post each collection here after the seminar.

-Flux balance analysis lab excel file
+Flux balance lab handout and excel file